• Skip to main content

 Violence, Bullying, and Trauma

 LGBTQA individuals also face high rates of violence and discrimination.
 Queer youth are twice as likely to be bullied both verbally and physically.
-In addition, queer youth are more likely to miss school out of concerns for their safety.
+In addition, queer youth are more likely to miss school out of concern for their safety.
 Their fears are understandable; in 2017, nearly a fifth of all hate crimes in the US were linked to sexual orientation or gender identity.

 Given these hardships, it’s unsurprising that LGBTQ youth experience higher rates of trauma than their peers.
-Queer people experience disproportionate rates of suicide, depression, anxiety and substance abuse.
+Queer people experience disproportionate rates of suicide, depression, anxiety, and substance abuse.
 Data suggests that as many as 38-65 percent of transgender individuals have contemplated suicide.
 An estimated 20-30 percent of LGBT individuals engage in unhealthy substance use.
 LGBT youth are four times as likely to attempt suicide or engage in self-harm.

 These statistics are upsetting enough on their own.
 When one takes into account how, historically, healthcare providers have failed when it comes to recognizing and treating the concerns faced by queer people, the issue is made worse.